-J. Scott Wolchko has served as our President and Chief Executive Officer since December 2015, and as a director since October 2015.
-Mr. Wolchko has also served as our Chief Operating Officer since February 2013 and as our Chief Financial Officer since the commencement of our operations in September 2007.
+J. Scott Wolchko has served as our President and Chief Executive Officer since December 2015, as a director since October 2015, and as our Chief Operating Officer since February 2013.
+Mr. Wolchko also served as our Chief Financial Officer from the commencement of our operations in September 2007 until August 2020.
 Mr. Wolchko began his career in 1994 as an investment banker with Morgan Stanley & Co., serving in the firm's New York City and Menlo Park, California offices.
 As a member of the firm's Investment Banking Health Care Group, he assisted emerging growth companies in the life sciences sector complete capital-raising and M&A transactions.
 Prior to joining us, from July 2001 to September 2007, Mr. Wolchko served as the Chief Financial Officer of Bocada, Inc., an enterprise software company that specializes in data protection management.
 Mr. Wolchko holds an M.S. in biochemical engineering from the University of Vermont.